bakpakin/moonmint/README.md

 # moonmint

 ## Description
-__moonmint__ is a web framework that runs on top of luvit and/or lit.
-It aims to be fully featured and modular, much like the luvit core and other luvit libraries. moonmint is centered around the idea middleware, which process requests.
-The API mimicks express in some ways.
+__moonmint__ is a web framework that runs on top of luvit and/or lit. moonmint is centered around the idea middleware, which process requests.
+The API mimicks express.js in some ways.

 ## Install
 Download and install __lit__, and the install moonmint in your project directory.